 Best Budget: Mielle Organics White Peony Leave-In Conditioner

 This all-natural formula can be used after washing or as an everyday styler to refresh and revive dry curls.
-It has the ingredients necessary to tame frizz and fly-aways, seal in moisture, and help protect against heat damage.
+It has the ingredients necessary to tame flyaways, seal in moisture, and help protect against heat damage.
 Users say that it makes their curls softer and easier to style.

 Best for Straightening: It's a 10 Silk Express Miracle Silk Leave-In Conditioner

-We know that the last thing you want for your bouncy, wind-blown blowouts is to be weighed down by your conditioner.
-There’s no need to worry about this one—it provides every bit of the shine you need without weighing strands down.
-This nourishing leave-in is an important tool to help detangle and strengthen your hair.
-It contains eri silk, mulberry leaf, and virgin palm oil to seal in hydration and shield frizz, so you can get a quicker, stress-free blow-dry.
-It’s also safe for color-treated hair, helping you to maintain your shade longer.
+We know that the last thing you want for your bouncy blowouts is for your hair to be weighed down by conditioner.
+Luckily, there’s no need to worry about this one—it provides every bit of the shine you need without the heaviness.
+This nourishing leave-in helps detangle and strengthen your hair with silk protein, mulberry leaf, and virgin palm oil to seal in hydration.
+And if you have color-treated hair, it can help maintain your shade longer.

 Best For Loose Curls: Not Your Mother's Curl Talk Leave-In Conditioner

 This ultra-nourishing formula is like a superfood, but for your hair.
 Avocado, buriti, and marula oil are rich in minerals and fatty acids, adding moisture that penetrates deep into the hair shaft.
-Users with fine hair and loose curls rave that it packs on moisture without feeling greasy or weighed down.
-Even more good news: this leave-in conditioner acts as a heat protectant, so feel free to use it in tandem with your diffuser.
+Users with fine hair and loose curls rave that it imparts moisture without feeling greasy or weighed down.
+Even more good news: This leave-in conditioner acts as a heat protectant, so feel free to use it in tandem with your diffuser.